susan-roehampton/OS-Coursework/week5.md

 ## 3. Automatic Security Updates

-Automatic security updates ensure that critical patches are installed without requiring manual intervention.
+Automatic security updates confirms that critical patches are installed without requiring manual intervention.
 This reduces exposure to known vulnerabilities.

 ### Commands Used